rdrapeau/CourseRatings/README.md

   - Collapsible Data Entries
   - Department Averages
   - Top 5 Courses / Instructors in Department
+  - Time Data Integration (when each course was offered / taught)
   - Designed poster
   - Structured and organized paper in LaTeX
 * **Emily:**